ad Dei GloriamMinistries

 Biblical View Of Polygamy

 We first clarify that, we’re referring to polygamy as the practice of having more than once spouse simultaneously, rather than a person that has been married multiple times without any of the marriage periods coinciding.
 The word “polygamy” comes from the Greek polygamia which contains the roots of polys (many) and gamos (wedding or marriage).
 More specific terms are “polyandry” from the Greek polyandrios (Gk root aner means “man”) denoting the marriage of a woman to more than one man, and “polygyny” from the Greek polygynaios (Gk root gyne means “woman”) representing the marriage of a man to multiple women.
-The latter case is what we find in the Bible, but in this article, we’ll use the general (and more familiar) term “polygamy”.
+The latter case is what we find in the Bible, but for simplicity in this article, we’ll use the general (and more familiar) term “polygamy” for all cases.
 We could also mention in contrast that, the word “monogamy” carries the Greek roots monos (one or alone) and gamos, so it designates a marriage between one person and one spouse.

 The question of polygamy in the Bible is a difficult one in our modern times since, even though most people view the practice as immoral and it is illegal in most countries, nowhere in the Bible do we find it explicitly condemned.
 The first mention of polygamy is in Genesis 4 where Lamech (a descendant of Cain), married two women.
 In addition to David and Solomon, several other prominent men in the OT were polygamists, such as Abraham and Jacob.